Phyllis J. Washington College of Education

 Adrea Lawrence, Dean

-The Phyllis J. Washington College of Education is comprised of four academic departments:
+The Phyllis J. Washington College of Education is comprised of three academic departments:

 Teaching and Learning